l33tLumberjack/nintenDont/README.md

 A cute little script that I whipped up one evening that can be used to kick Nintendo DS users off of a local wireless game in progress.

 ##Notes
-Requires pcregrep and the aireplay-ng to run.
+Requires pcregrep, airmon-ng and aireplay-ng to run.
+Must be run as root.
 Any statements that are surrounded by DEBUG can be commented out in use as they are just for my dev sanity.

 ##Side Effects